ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 g(async () => 3);
 ```
 * __Example 2__ is caused by a new conversion of async lambda to non-task-returning delegate, which always introduces ambiguity errors because it always allows more candidates to become available.
-* We could decide to keep the old behavior:
+* We could decide to keep the old behavior (option1/2):
   * If the new overload resolution rules result in ambiguity error, but one of the candidates didn't involve any conversion from async lambda to a non-task-returning delegate, then prefer that candidate
   * This is in keeping with the general principle to prefer `Task` over other tasklikes, all other things being equal.
 * We could decide to keep the new ambiguity error:
-  * I'm not so keen on this ambiguity error.
-I prefer the C#6 behavior.
+  * I don't like this ambiguity error.

 ```csharp